tasev/ImageCacheX/README.md

 - ViewModel - Stores UI-related data that isn't destroyed on UI changes.
 - Room - Used to create room db and store the data.
 - Retrofit - Used for REST api communication.
-- Coil - Used for displaying and downloading images
-- Lottie - Used for displaying custom animations
-- Mockk - Used for Test Implementation